Commercial Recycling Service

 The City contracts with Waste Management for commercial trash collection and recycling.
 Businesses in need of assistance may call (800) 266-7551 for billing/pick-up questions and other concerns.

-*** All businesses that generate four or more cubic yards of solid waste per week are required to have a solid waste recycling program and organic recycling program in accordance with Assembly Bill 341 (solid waste) and Assembly Bill 1826 (organic waste).
+*** All businesses generating four or more cubic yards of solid waste per week are required to have a solid waste recycling program and organic recycling program in accordance with Assembly Bill 341 (solid waste) and Assembly Bill 1826 (organic waste).
 If you have questions please call (909) 394-6214.

 Mandatory Commercial Organic Recycling

-Assembly Bill 1826 also known as the “Mandatory Organics Recycling Requirement” became effective April 1st, 2016 and requires businesses producing (4) or more cubic yards of organic waste per week and multi-family complexes with five (5) or more units to have an organic recycling program.
+Assembly Bill 1826 also known as the “Mandatory Organics Recycling Requirement” now requires businesses producing (4) or more cubic yards of solid waste per week and multi-family complexes with five (5) or more units to implement an organic recycling program and a solid waste recycling program.
 “Organic waste” means food waste, green waste, landscape and pruning waste, nonhazardous wood waste, and food-soiled paper waste that is mixed in with solid waste.
-To meet the requirements of organic recycling businesses can engage in any of the following:
+To meet the requirements businesses can engage in one or more of the following:

 - Source separate organic waste from other waste and participate in a waste recycling service that includes collection and recycling of organic waste.

-– Recycle organic waste on site, or self-haul organic waste off-site for recycling.
+- Recycle its organic waste on site, or self-haul its organic waste off site for recycling.

 - Subscribe to an organic waste recycling service that may include mixed waste processing that specifically recycles organic waste.